mimlowe/ww-assessment/README.md

 ```
 The `/utils` directory exports the function from `findWords.ts`.

-Additionally, `/utils` contains `validators.ts`, which exports a function called `isWordLowercase`, which is used by `findWords.ts` to
+Additionally, `/utils` contains `validators.ts`, which exports a function called `isWordLowercase`.
+This validator is used by `findWords.ts` to check the input arguments.
-validate the input arguments

 ---
 The entrypoint to the project is located at:
 ```